antiprism/mpd_oled/INSTALL_RUNEAUDIO.md

 page, and clicking on "SAVE AND APPLY" in the volume control section.

-If you ever want to make any changes to the FIFO configuration, for example you might want to change buffer_time to help synchronise the spectrum display with the audio on your system, then modify /home/your-extra-mpd.conf and restart MPD, by going to the RuneUI MPD Configuration page and clicking on "SAVE AND APPLY" in the volume control section.
+If you ever want to make any changes to the FIFO configuration, then modify /home/your-extra-mpd.conf and restart MPD, by going to the RuneUI MPD Configuration page and clicking on "SAVE AND APPLY" in the volume control section.